Vectra AI Expands XDR Platform to Deliver a Real-Time View of Active Posture to Monitor Exposure to Attackers

 AI-driven Attack Signal Intelligence provides SOC teams a holistic view of their active posture and any active attacks across networks, identities, clouds and GenAI tools

-SAN JOSE, Calif., Aug.
-6, 2024 /PRNewswire/ -- Vectra AI, Inc., the leader in AI-driven XDR (extended detection and response), today announced the expansion of its Vectra AI Platform, which now equips security operations center (SOC) teams with active posture to proactively discover and pinpoint where their hybrid environment is exposed to attackers.
+SINGAPORE, Aug.
+7, 2024 /PRNewswire/ -- Vectra AI, Inc., the leader in AI-driven XDR (extended detection and response), today announced the expansion of its Vectra AI Platform, which now equips security operations center (SOC) teams with active posture to proactively discover and pinpoint where their hybrid environment is exposed to attackers.
 With this expansion, Vectra AI Platform's patented Attack Signal Intelligence™ now provides a holistic view with analytics to discover, deter, detect, and disrupt hybrid attackers.

 To keep pace with attackers, it is critical for SOC teams to know where the organization is exposed to hybrid attacker infiltration, progression, and lateral movement across the entire hybrid environment.
 Failure to stay on top of a dynamic, ever-changing hybrid attack surface enables attackers to progress their campaigns to remain unseen and unstopped.